Labfolder - Migrating from a Previous Installation

 While every precaution has been taken to ensure a smooth transition, we recognize the importance of being prepared for unforeseen situations.

-In the event that the IT admin detects errors or anomalies during or after the migration, do the following:
+If the IT admin detects errors or anomalies during or after the migration, do the following:

 1. Capture Evidence: Take screenshots of screens, error messages, or any relevant information that can help diagnose the problem.
 If possible, keep the VM/server with the problematic environment;

-2. Rollback to the Previous Infrastructure: Restart the docker-based infrastructure using the following script:
+2. Rollback to the Previous Infrastructure: Restart the Docker-based infrastructure using the following script:

 ./labfolder.sh start